 - Elevation of legs: Periodic elevation of legs above the heart to reverse the gravitational pressure on the vein.

 - Avoidance of positions that worsen the condition, such as standing or sitting for long periods of time.

-- Regular exercise—even just walking helps the vein circulation and can sometimes, reduce symptoms.
+- Regular exercise—even just walking helps the vein circulation and can sometimes, reduce symptoms of varicose veins.